Demeterino/Blender-Basics/README.md

 * Toon, Water Color and Gradient shaders = [Kevandram](https://www.youtube.com/@kevandram)
 * Cycles "friendly" Outline shader = [IkariShinji](https://blenderartists.org/t/backface-culling-doesnt-show-up-in-render/1111988/5)
 ---
-If there are any issues or ideas on what to add, contact here on GitHub in the issues tab, I check there from time to time.
+If there are any issues or ideas on what to add, contact here on GitHub, I check there from time to time.

 Feel free to credit, it is very appreciated.